 Try shooting yourself in bed, in a mirror, sitting on a chair, backwards, forwards, in elevator mirrors, lying in bed and sitting on the couch.

 You need to edit yourself just as an art director edits thousands of shots for Vogue.
 To show yourself as YOU want to be seen.
 Try different expressions.
 Go “cray cray.”
 (That’s millennial speak for “crazy.”)

 My professional photographer daughter says, “It’s important to really take the pictures and not just look at yourself in your phone.
 Hit the snap button.
 Even if they’re not successful, you need the pictures to study them.”

-In the fashion world you rarely see smiles in photographs or on the runway because smiling is problematical.
-You must either look grim, mysterious or moody.
+In the fashion world you rarely see smiles in photographs or on the runway because smiling is problematic.
+You must either look grim, mysterious, or moody.
 Selfie queen Kim Kardashian never smiles because, “smiling makes you look fat,” which is apparently the worst thing in the world to her.
 So she goes for grim or annoyed.
 Grim is cool.

 Finally, never give the “say cheese” smile that looks like milquetoast.
 The new accepted practice is to oversmile.
 It’s an over the top smile that hurts your face and makes you feel positively ridiculous when you do it.
 But the result in the photograph is a happy person who just looks like she’s smiling.
 It’s brilliant.

 If all of these dos and don’ts give you one big ennui… well, I’m just telling you why you’re not happy with your selfies.
 Selfies seem casual, but they’re not.
 The young people have practiced snapping themselves more than we ever want to know.